osbert/persona-kit/README.md

 # persona-kit

-TODO: Ensure SSL certificates are verified, force CSRF protection middleware.
+TODO: Force CSRF protection middleware.

 NOTE: Until the above security concerns are checked this library should not be used in production.